EffectOrientedProgramming/book/Chapters/05_Monads.md

 In this chapter you've experienced a similar realization, but for functional programming.
 Producing result information in a monad is so fundamental to functional programming that the Scala compiler provides direct support for this pattern in the form of the `for` comprehension.

+Although `for` has multiple forms in Scala, we will primarily use the form shown in this chapter throughout the book.